 What is My Aged Care?

-There's no doubt when it comes time to finding an aged care service, it’s difficult to know where to begin your search.
-My Aged Care?
-My Aged Care is the Australian Government gateway for all your aged care needs including Australian Government funded aged care services and support, and can help you navigate the aged care process and find the right type of care for yourself or a loved one.
+There's no doubt when it comes time to find an aged care service, it can be difficult to know where to begin your search.
+Have you checked out My Aged Care?
+My Aged Care is the Australian Government gateway for all your aged care needs including Australian Government funded aged care services and support, and can help you navigate the aged care process and find the right type of service for yourself or a loved one.

 1. Find the right care services for your needs

 Are you looking to get some help with daily tasks like shopping, cooking or cleaning?
-Maybe you need to organise short term care for you loved one while you're away?
-Or perhaps you're looking into residential aged care.
-The My Aged Care website provides information on the types of care that may be suitable for you and your loved one, the funding support you may be eligible for and the associated costs with each service, and service providers near you.
+Maybe you need to organise short term care for your loved one while you're away?
+Perhaps you're interested in looking into residential aged care?
+The My Aged Care website provides information on the types of care that may be suitable for you and/or your loved one, the funding support you may be eligible for, the associated costs with each service, and service providers near you.
 These services include:

-- Help at home or home care services, is a range of services that help older Australians remain living independently at home for longer.
-It may mean help with cooking and cleaning, grocery shopping or getting to your daily appointments.
-Depending on your eligibility and needs, their team can assist in accessing government funded support through either the Commonwealth Home Support Programme or a Home Care Package.
+Help at home or home care services, is a range of services that assist older Australians to live independently at home for longer.
+It may mean help with cooking and cleaning, grocery shopping or getting you to your daily appointments.
+Depending on your eligibility and needs, the My Aged Care team can assist in accessing government-funded support through either the Commonwealth Home Support Program or a home care package.

 2. Apply for an assessment